Take full control of how your checkout appears on your website with ThriveCart’s advanced pop-up checkout setup options.

 This piece of code needs to be placed somewhere on the page.
 It doesn’t matter where, but we advise near the top so it’s loaded early.

-If you wanted to link some text to open the modal cart you would need to use this code:
+If you wanted to link some text to open the modal cart, you would need to use code formatted similar to:

 <a href="javascript:;" class="thrivecart-button" data-thrivecart-account="your subdomain" data-thrivecart-product="1">This is your link text</a>